 Just because you can raise up to $75M in a Reg A doesn't mean you should.
 So, what is the science behind setting a solid raise plan for your startup?
-It's based on two critical inputs:
+We have observed that Issuers consider two critical inputs:

 Let's say your raise goal is $50M.
-Unless you need to put every single dollar to work immediately, raising that amount in a single campaign will only hurt you in the long run.
+Unless you need to put every single dollar to work immediately, raising that amount in a single campaign might not be beneficial in the long run.

-Instead, we recommend issuers raise that $50M in tranches.
-A series of raises at $10M, $15M, and $25M allow the company to increase its value on each successive raise.
-Taking this bite-sized approach will enable companies to raise capital, deploy capital, grow the business, and come back out to the market with more traction, creating a valuation increase.
-In this scenario, the company still raises a total of $50M but does so at increasingly higher valuations.
-Companies who don't take this approach not only lock themselves into a single valuation for the entirety of the $50M raise but also create a campaign that lacks any real scarcity; the road to $50M can be long and leaves potential investors asking, "Well, what if you don't raise it all?"
+Instead, we have observed issuers raise that $50M in tranches.
+A series of raises at $10M, $15M, and $25M allowed these companies to increase value on each successive raise.
+Companies use this bite-sized approach to raise capital, deploy capital, grow the business, and come back out to the market with more traction, creating a valuation increase.
+In this scenario, the companies still raise a total of $50M but do so at increasingly higher valuations.

 Knowing how much revenue your business generates for every dollar you spend on advertising is critical.
 Acquiring investors is no different.

 At DealMaker, we encourage you to think about your investors as a community that needs to be owned and built by you.
 So again, in the example of a company having a valuation of $100M and setting a goal to raise $50M, statistics show the company would be spending a lot more to acquire those investors and build that community, than if it opted to do multiple raises.